Snapchat Cheating Signs: The Hidden Red Flags

 This pattern is different from normal phone use.
 Most people glance at a notification and either respond immediately or ignore it.
 The grab-and-dismiss suggests the content is something they do not want you to see.

-Screenshot Notifications
+Screenshot Notifications as a Clue

 Do Not Disturb as a Cover